 You must target markets that are geographically close or share native language/cultural similarities.
 All in all, it is necessary to understand your customers when selling online.

-Displaying content in the local languages: Well, content plays an essential role on your websites.
-This is because it helps your customers better understand your products and services.
+- Displaying content in the local languages: Well, content plays an essential role on your websites.
+This is because it helps your consumers better understand your products and services.
 For instance, if your target consumers speak other languages instead of English, in this case, you need to translate your content.

 If you build a Shopify store, you can do this quickly with the help of apps.
 You can select an app according to your requirements.